HassanEmam/n8n-nodes-ifc-extractor/README.md

 - **File Path**: Specify a direct file path to the IFC file

 ### Parameters
+- **Include Properties**: Whether to automatically resolve and include element properties (for Extract All/By Type operations)
 - **IFC Type**: When using "Extract by Type", specify the IFC entity type (e.g., IFCWALL, IFCDOOR)
+- **Filter Elements**: When using "Extract Elements with Properties", specify comma-separated IFC types to include (leave empty for all)
 - **Element IDs**: When using "Extract Properties", provide comma-separated element IDs
 - **Binary Property**: Name of the binary property containing the IFC data (default: "data")
 - **File Path**: Direct path to the IFC file when using file path input

+## Property Resolution

+The node can automatically resolve element properties by following IFC relationships:

+- **IfcRelDefinesByProperties**: Links elements to property sets
+- **IfcPropertySet**: Contains groups of properties
+- **IfcPropertySingleValue**: Individual property values
+- **IfcPropertyEnumeratedValue**: Properties with enumerated values
+- **IfcPropertyListValue**: Properties with multiple values
+- **IfcPropertyBoundedValue**: Properties with upper/lower bounds

+Properties are organized by property set name and include:
+- Property name and description
+- Property value (with proper type conversion)
+- Property units (when available)
+- Property type information

 ## Usage Examples